AeroDump/contracts/README.md

 - This lowers the barrier for entry, especially for those unfamiliar with complex Web3 wallet setups.

 **Hands-Free Automation with Multi-Network Support:**
-- Chainlink Automation allows for `automatic triggering` of the token distribution from the LayerZero vault, while `Chainlink CCIP` ensures that tokens can be distributed across `multiple networks`.
+- Chainlink Automation allows for `automatic triggering` of the token distribution from the LayerZero vault, while `LayerZero CCIP` ensures that tokens can be distributed across `multiple networks`.
 This enables cross-chain token distribution without the need for constant developer or operator intervention.

 **Cross-Chain Flexibility:**
-- With Chainlink CCIP, users or project owners can distribute tokens across various networks like `Ethereum, Solana, Avalanche`, and others.
+- With LayerZero CCIP, users or project owners can distribute tokens across various networks like `Ethereum, Solana, Avalanche`, and others.
 The tokens are `bridged seamlessly` to the chosen network during the distribution process.

 **LayerZero Vault for Secure Holding:**
 - The vault securely holds the tokens until the automation system triggers distribution.
 Tokens are only released when the conditions are met, ensuring safety and transparency.